STUDENT SUPPORT SERVICES

 Student Support Specialist

-For emergency situations, please contact Anthony Smith, Student Support Specialist or Shawna Becenti, Head of School.
+For emergency situations, please contact Anthony Smith, Student Support Coordinator, Anya Ashley, Student Support Specialist, Stepheny Atencio, School Counselor, or Kandice Duvall, School Nurse.

 Does someone you know need help?
 Do you know someone causing problems?
 Fill out this confidential form.